The Beths

 The Beths are a New Zealand indie rock band, formed in Auckland in 2014.
 The group principally consists of lead vocalist Elizabeth Stokes, guitarist Jonathan Pearce, bassist Benjamin Sinclair, and drummer Tristan Deck.
-Meeting at the University of Auckland, the band signed to Carpark Records in 2018, where they have released the albums Future Me Hates Me (2018), Jump Rope Gazers (2020) Expert in a Dying Field (2022) and Straight Line Was A Lie (2025).
-They have toured internationally with Death Cab for Cutie and The National, and received praise from Rolling Stone and Pitchfork.
+Meeting at the University of Auckland, the band signed to Carpark Records in 2018, where they have released the albums Future Me Hates Me (2018), Jump Rope Gazers (2020), Expert in a Dying Field (2022), and Straight Line Was a Lie (2025).
+They have toured internationally with Death Cab for Cutie, the National, and Spoon.

 History

+2014–2016: Formation and the Warm Blood EP

 Elizabeth Stokes and Jonathan Pearce originally met in high school, and they met both Benjamin Sinclair and drummer Ivan Luketina-Johnston when all four attended classes at the University of Auckland, studying jazz.
-Prior to the Beths, Luketina-Johnston was performing swing under the moniker of Sal Valentine; Stokes, Pearce and Sinclair were all part of his backing band, The Babyshakes, for various tenures.
+Prior to the Beths, Luketina-Johnston was performing swing under the moniker of Sal Valentine; Stokes, Pearce and Sinclair were all part of his backing band, the Babyshakes, for various tenures.
 The Beths were formed in late 2014 and released their first single "Idea/Intent" via SoundCloud in July 2015.
-Stokes said that she named the band using her own name, after being inspired by Gilmore Girls character Lorelai Gilmore naming her daughter after herself.
+Stokes said that she named the band after herself, inspired by how the Gilmore Girls character Lorelai Gilmore named her daughter after herself.
 In March 2016, the band independently released their debut EP, Warm Blood.
-The EP spawned a single, "Whatever," which was released with an accompanying music video in May 2016.
+The EP spawned a single, "Whatever", which was released with an accompanying music video in May 2016.

-The Beths received financial support from the NZ on Air and NZ Music Commission.
-In September 2015, the band received money to make the single and video for "Whatever" from NZ on Air.
-In May 2016, NZ on Air funded a video for "Lying in the Sun".
-Through their Outward Sound program, the NZ Music Commission funded three tours as part of their international music market development grants.
-A new single, "Great No One," was released in October 2017.
+The Beths have received financial support from the New Zealand Music Commission and NZ On Air.
+The latter helped fund the group as early as September 2015 for the single and video for "Whatever".
+In May 2016, they also funded the video for "Lying in the Sun".
+Through their Outward Sound program, the New Zealand Music Commission funded three tours as part of their international music market development grants.

+2017–2019: Future Me Hates Me and Luketina-Johnston's departure

+A new single, "Great No One", was released in October 2017.
 The song was the first to be lifted from the band's debut album, Future Me Hates Me.
-Prior to the album's release in 2018, the band announced their signing to Carpark Records in the US (who also reissued Warm Blood internationally) and to Dew Process in Australia.
-The album was released globally on 10 August 2018, followed by an international tour supporting the release.
+Prior to the album's release in 2018, the band announced their signing to Carpark Records in the U.S. (who also reissued Warm Blood internationally) and to Dew Process in Australia.
+The album was released globally on 10 August 2018, followed by an international tour in support of the release.
 The title track was nominated as one of five finalists for the 2018 Silver Scroll award in New Zealand.